 • Allot extra time for grading during peak times if needed

 • Set up a workstation at home – create a space where distractions (as much as possible) are kept to a minimum.
-Remember that you work in remote learning course requires just as much care and commitment as it would in a face-to-face course.
+Remember that your work in online learning course requires just as much care and commitment as it would in a face-to-face course.

 TA-Instructor question checklist

-As a TA, you will need to know what your responsibilities will be in a remote learning course.
+As a TA, you will need to know what your responsibilities will be in an online learning course.
 This checklist of questions to ask the Instructor before the course begins will help you clarify their expectations, your role, and your responsibilities.

 There are five areas that you will want to consider talking to the Instructor about: